CorrineC/full-stack-study/css/NOTES.md

 ### Block Display

 These elements include all levels of heading elements and differ from inline elements in that they are not displayed on the same line as content around them.

+### Inline-Block Display

+This value combines the features of the previous two.

+### Float

+The **float** property is used to move an element as far to the _left_ or _right_ of a container as possible.

+### Clear

+**Clear** specifies how elements should behave when they run up against each other on a page.

+- _left_: the left side of the element will not touch any element within the same container
+- _right_: the right side will not touch any element in the same container
+- _both_: neither side will
+- _none_: the element can touch either side

+## Color

+Colors are portrayed in four formats: named colors, hexadecimal, rgb, and hsl.

+### Foreground vs Background

+Foreground color affects the color of the element.
+Background color affects the space behind the element.

+### Hexadecimal

+Color can be portrayed as hexadecimals: 6 digits fronted by a #.
+If pairs of the hexadecimal are the same it can be shortened to 3 digits.